LeonSD09/Python-Documentation/Bokeh/RealPython_Tutorial/InteractiveVisualizationWithBokeh.md

 **Preview and Save Your Beautiful Data Creation**

 Finally, it is time to see what you created.
-At this stage you can take a look at your work, test all of the interactive elements implemented above, and export your new creation to an image file.
+At this stage you can take a look at your work, test all of the interactive elements implemented, and export your new creation to an image file.

 That's it!
 Those six steps yields a tidy, flexible template for taking your data to from the table to the big screen.
-The code skeleton will generally look somelike the following, and as I move through the steps in more detail you will see how this skeleton is filled in.
+The code skeleton will generally look something like the following, and as I move through the steps in more detail you will see how this skeleton is filled in.

 ```python
 """ Bokeh Visualization Template